vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 ### Virtual Machines

-We use Digital Ocean "Droplets" with [Debian 11](https://www.debian.org) as the base operating system for our self-managed virtual machines.
+We use an all virtual machine architecture using Digital Ocean "Droplets" with [Debian 11](https://www.debian.org) as the base operating system for our self-managed systems.

-We use the snapshot functionality to keep updated customized base images for each tier, this was should there be a failure of a node or a need to scale horizontally and add additional Droplets to a tier, it can be done with limited effort.
+We use the snapshot functionality to keep updated customized base images for each tier.
+Should there be a failure of a node or a need to scale horizontally and add additional Droplets to a tier, it can be done with limited effort.

 ![Digital Ocean Snapshots](https://cdn.vmst.io/docs/do-snapshots.png)